nvim-telescope/telescope.nvim/developers.md

 where `tbl` is the table returned by `entry_maker`.
 So in this example `tbl` would give our `display` function access to `value` and `ordinal`.

-If our picker will have a lot lot of values it's suggested to use a function for `display` especially if you are modifying the text to display.
+If our picker will have a lot of values it's suggested to use a function for `display`, especially if you are modifying the text to display.
 This way the function will only be executed for the entries being displayed.
-For an examples of an entry maker take a look at `lua/telescope/make_entry.lua`.
+For an example of an entry maker take a look at `lua/telescope/make_entry.lua`.

 A good way to make your `display` more like a table is to use a `displayer` which can be found in